ARISS

 Service Module radio:

-• IORS (Kenwood D710GA) – STATUS - ON (Packet).
+• IORS (Kenwood D710E) – STATUS - Not in APRS configuration; only being used for voice contacts at this time.
 Default mode is for packet operations (145.825 MHz up & down) but occasionally used for SSTV (145.800 MHz down).

 • Powering ON TBD

-• SSTV Activity: ON TBD; OFF TBD
+• SSTV Activity: ON TBD OFF TBD

 Capable of supporting ROS scheduled voice contacts, packet, SSTV and voice repeater ops.